 Touko smiles in an encouraging way.
 “He must be very proud of you,” she persists.

-“Mm,” Shuuichi says, although his smile feels forced.
+“Mm,” Shuuichi says.
 It is, he’s learning, incredibly hard to lie to the Fujiwaras.
 He catches Natsume’s eye instead, which gives the cat the opportunity it needs to snatch up the mackerel.

 “Nyanko-sensei!”
 Natsume lunges for it, but he’s far too late—Shuuichi can almost hear the creature’s gleeful chuckling as he darts off with his prize.

 “Better luck next time, Takashi-kun,” Shigeru consoles serenely, taking a sip of tea.

 “So, Natori-kun,” Touko continues blithely, “Are you seeing anyone right now?”

 Shuuichi doesn’t choke on his food, but it’s a close thing.